mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 1. Change the database password in your database server.
 2. Run the `apiportal_db_pass_encryption.sh` script and provide the new database password to use.

-### Update an encrypted password to plaintext password
+### Change an encrypted password to plaintext password

 To update an encrypted password to plaintext password: